Pakistani schoolboy who died stopping bomber recommended for award

 | PESHAWAR, Pakistan

-PESHAWAR, Pakistan A Pakistani schoolboy who died stopping a suicide bomber from attacking his school has been recommended for a national award, the prime minister's office said on Friday.
+PESHAWAR, Pakistan A Pakistani schoolboy who died stopping a suicide bomber from attacking his school has been recommended for the country's highest civilian award, a provincial police chief said on Friday.

 Aitezaz Hassan, 17, tackled the bomber as he tried to enter a government school in the northwestern province of Khyber Pakhtunkhwa.
 Hassan and the bomber died but no other students or staff were hurt, police said.